jegirhiny/password-generator/README.md

 # password-generator
 Crafting highly secure and tailored passwords has never been easier.
-This robust password generator empowers users to effortlessly create customizable keys, enhancing the security of your digital accounts.
-As an open-source project, it offers a diverse array of options to generate strong and unique passwords, providing peace of mind in an increasingly digital world.
+This robust password generator empowers users to effortlessly create customizable keys, enhancing the security of their digital accounts.
+It offers an array of options to generate strong and unique passwords, providing peace of mind in an increasingly digital world.

 ### Project Structure
 - `/components`  The modularized React components.